 In the healthcare industry, leaders are challenged to improve improve quality, safety, efficiency, and experience while also focusing on growth.
-That requires new approaches to existing care processes while also developing and implementing new models of care.
+That requires new innovation strategies to existing care processes while also developing and implementing new models of care.
 Improvement strategies that previously worked are now falling short as patients have changed—what they think, how they feel, and how they’re behaving as it relates to healthcare.
 Patient expectations are higher and the bar is lower for the level of effort they are willing to expend.

 Why does this matter?
-In the face of ongoing COVID-related challenges and an increasingly competitive environment, nontraditional, consumer-focused companies are expanding their service offerings while gaining market share.
+In the face of ongoing COVID-related challenges and an increasingly competitive environment, nontraditional, consumer-focused companies are implementing innovative healthcare strategies by expanding their service offerings while gaining market share.
 Walk-in care centers are growing in popularity with patients, and more companies are considering rolling out healthcare centers within their existing facilities.
 Along with Walgreens and CVS, Walmart is entering the market—not to mention the many freestanding urgent care centers around the country.
 At the same time, hospital emergency departments continue to be at capacity while the public health emergency is declared to be over.

 In particular, three strategies have the potential to drive innovation in various healthcare settings:

 These innovative healthcare strategies approach the challenges across healthcare from different angles.
 Choosing where and how to make changes depends on multiple factors, including the organization’s culture, its goals, and the unique challenges it faces.
 Innovation for the sake of innovation is not practical.
 But, when creative, carefully tailored innovative healthcare solutions are put in place to meet defined challenges, they benefit staff, patients, and the organization as a whole.